 Co-sleeping always sounded like the perfect solution to sleep deprivation.
-Snuggling up with my baby, being able to feed them while lying down, both of us dozing off, just drifting in and out of beautiful slumber… Then as they grew into toddlers, the reassurance of Mummy and Daddy’s presence nearby in the night, being able to soothe them instantly if they had a bad dream and drifting back to sleep once more.
+Snuggling up with my baby, being able to feed them while lying down, both of us dozing off, just drifting in and out of beautiful slumber… Then as they grew into toddlers, the reassurance of Mummy and Daddy’s presence nearby in the night.
+Being able to soothe them instantly if they had a bad dream and drifting back to sleep once more.
 Snuggled up together, sleeping blissfully – it sounded perfect.
-Four years on from those pre-baby fantasies of what co-sleeping would be like, I have learned that while co-sleeping might be a way of getting a little more sleep, it is not quite that blissful snuggly slumber that I imagined it would be.
+Four years on from those pre-baby fantasies, I have learned that while co-sleeping might be a way of getting a little more sleep, it is not quite that blissful snuggly slumber that I imagined it would be.

-Here’s what our experience of co-sleeping has really been like – illustrated by ten sleeping positions that seem to be firm favourites.
+Here’s what our experience of co-sleeping has really been like illustrated by ten sleeping positions that seem to be firm favourites with my children.

 1) The dream

-This is the holy grail of co-sleeping – that beautiful, blissful slumber where you and your child are snuggled together and cuddled up close.
+The holy grail of co-sleeping: that beautiful, blissful slumber where you and your child are snuggled together and cuddled up close.
 The one where they’re just in the right place to pretty much be able to latch themselves on for a feed if they’re breastfeeding.
 Sometimes this really is what co-sleeping is like and it is wonderful.
 If only every night could be like this…!